senadhi-Thimanya/smart-shelf-sim/README.md

 # 🛍️ Smart Shelf Sim - Edge + Microservices Project

 This is a sample project that simulates a smart shelf monitoring system using edge computing and microservices.
 It uses Python and Flask to demonstrate communication between simulated edge devices and a cloud API.
+(Uses docker)

 ## 🧱 Components